 Christmas Markets in Manchester

 Once Bonfire Night is out of the way Manchester is all about the countdown to Christmas and the Christmas Markets.
 Early November sees the famous giant Santa take up his festive home watching over Albert Square from the roof of Manchester Town Hall.
 Followed shortly afterwards by the official Christmas lights switch on.
+Then the christmas shopping begins!

 Manchester Christmas Market